RyanJDick/randomfun/sd_interior_design/README.md

 ## Experiment Log

 ### (2023-06-03) text-to-image LoRA
+- Setup:
   - 5000 images
   - Descriptions from unsplash alt descriptions
   - Trained for 15k steps
+- Result:
   - Tested at various checkpoints and various LoRA scales.
 Results were different, but not clearly better (or worse) than the baseline model.

 ### (2023-06-04) text-to-image LoRA, increase rank 4 -> 64
+- Setup:
   - Mostly same configuration as previous experiment.
   - Increased LoRA update matrix rank from 4 to 64.
   - Ran with xformers for more efficient memory usage.
+- Result:
+  - Training was slightly faster with xformers.
+  - Tested at various checkpoints and various LoRA scales.
+Results were different, but not clearly better (or worse) than the baseline model.
+So, rank was not the bottleneck holding back performance.
+I may re-visit the effet of rank once I have a higher-performing model.

+### (2023-06-04) text-to-image LoRA, use keywords
+- Setup:
+  - Mostly the same as the previous experiment.
+  - Reverted LoRA rank to 4.
+  - Add the keyword "interior design" in every caption.

 ## TODO
 - Larger batch size?
+	- Suggestion for cloneofsimo/lora is 4:
 - Train LoRA with larger rank value
 - Try to fine-tune a text-to-image model without LoRA.
 - Try to train a DreamBooth model to give a name to the interior design style